 Dr. Klifto reflected: “I’m deeply grateful for the impact that faculty mentors made on my learning and path in medicine.
 I want to give back to the system, coach the next generation of learners, and set them up for success.
 Through academic coaching and mentoring, I hope to impart skills that translate to success not only in medical school, but also to skills acquisition that leverages taking board exams, mastering one’s discipline in residency, and becoming a compassionate, competent attending.
 A lot of the changes we focus on as Foundation Phase coaches are useful in many areas of life beyond medical education.
 If we can be more efficient with our academic time, that leaves more time for wellness and life outside of medicine.
 Balance is important.”

-In September 2023, the SOM Office of Academic Excellence increased Dr. Klifto’s funding as a FPAC for her to expand her coaching role and place even greater emphasis on assisting Foundation Phase students during their exam preparation for “Step 1” of the USMLE board exam required of all U.S. medical graduates.
+In September 2023, the SOM Office of Academic Excellence increased Dr. Klifto’s funding as a FPAC to expand her coaching role and place even greater emphasis on assisting Foundation Phase students during their exam preparation for “Step 1” of the USMLE board exam required of all U.S. medical graduates.

 Top page photo (L to R): 4th-year medical student Luke Harrison, Assistant Professor Dr. Meredith Klifto, UNC Ophthalmology PGY2 Dr. Pooja Shah, PGY4 Dr. Uzo Davis, Glaucoma Fellow Dr. Alexis Pascoe